Micha1207/Coding-projects/README.md

-Welcome my Coding projects
+# Coding Projects

+In this repo, you'll find my coding projects.

 IMPORTANT: Those programs are made specifically for Linux.
 Most of them will work on other OSes, but may need to be modified.

-In this repo, you'll find my coding projects.

-If you like - give me a star.